Will-J-Gale/DeepGTAV/README.md

 ## Updates to the original
 1. This repo has updated the code to work with GTA 1.0.2060.1 (November 2020 Update).
 2. The code has been updated to work with Visual Studio 2019.
+3. ScriptHook has been updated to v1.0.2060.1
-3. A new wiki has also been made: https://github.com/Will-J-Gale/DeepGTAV/wiki
+4. A new wiki has also been made for development

 ## Installation
 1. Make sure GTAV is on version 1.0.2060.1 or below